La Madeleine, Paris

-The Church of Saint Mary Magdalene (église Sainte-Marie-Madeleine, /fr/), or less formally, La Madeleine (/fr/), is a Catholic parish church on Place de la Madeleine in the eighth arrondissement of Paris.
+The Church of Saint Mary Magdalene (église Sainte-Marie-Madeleine /fr/), less formally called La Madeleine (/fr/), is a Catholic parish church on Place de la Madeleine in the eighth arrondissement of Paris.
 It was planned by Louis XV as the focal point of the new Rue Royal, leading to the new Place Louis XV, the present Place de la Concorde.
 It was dedicated in 1764 by Louis XV, but work was halted due to the French Revolution.
 Napoleon Bonaparte had it redesigned in the Neoclassical style to become a monument to the glory of his armies.
 After his downfall in 1814, construction as a church resumed, but it was not completed until 1842.
 The building is surrounded on all four sides by Corinthian columns.
 The interior is noted for its frescoes on the domed ceiling, and monumental sculptures by François Rude, Carlo Marochetti and other prominent 19th-century French artists.

-The exterior and interior of the church are undergoing a major project of cleaning and restoration, which began in 2020 and is scheduled for completion in 2024.